Excessive Heat Warning issued for Lower Washington County, Zion National Park by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-07 19:54:00 PDT Expires: 2022-09-08 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2022-09-07 21:38:00 PDT Expires: 2022-09-08 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Monitor the latest forecasts and warnings for updates on this situation.
+Fasten loose objects or shelter objects in a safe location prior to the onset of winds.
+Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
+This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
 Take extra precautions if you work or spend time outside.
-When possible reschedule strenuous activities to early morning or evening.
+When possible, reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
-Wear lightweight and loose fitting clothing when possible.
-To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
-Anyone overcome by heat should be moved to a cool and shaded location.
-Heat stroke is an emergency!
-Call 9 1 1.
-Target Area: Cadiz Basin; Death Valley National Park; Eastern Mojave Desert, Including the Mojave National Preserve; Morongo Basin; Owens Valley; Western Mojave Desert EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT THURSDAY * WHAT...Dangerously hot conditions expected through Thursday.
-High and low temperatures of 6 to 12 degrees above normal are expected. * WHERE...Southern Nevada and southeast California. * WHEN...Until Thursday evening. * IMPACTS...A prolonged period of excessive heat will significantly increase the potential for heat-related illnesses, particularly for those working or participating in outdoor activities.
-Those without access to adequate or reliable cooling or hydration will be at most risk, but much of the population could be susceptible to impacts as well.
+Wear light weight and loose fitting clothing when possible and drink plenty of water.
+Target Area: Riverside County Mountains EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT THURSDAY HIGH WIND WATCH REMAINS IN EFFECT FROM FRIDAY MORNING THROUGH FRIDAY EVENING * WHAT...For the Excessive Heat Warning, dangerously hot conditions with temperatures up to 94.
+For the High Wind Watch, east winds 25 to 35 mph with gusts up to 55 mph possible. * WHERE...Riverside County Mountains. * WHEN...For the Excessive Heat Warning, until 8 PM PDT Thursday.
+For the High Wind Watch, from Friday morning through Friday evening. * IMPACTS...Damaging winds could blow down trees and power lines.
+Travel could be difficult, especially for high profile vehicles.
+Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.

 IN THIS ARTICLE